Lavialle/generative-ai-final-project/README.md

 # 🏛️ LuXas - Conversational Legal Assistant with RAG

-An intelligent assistant for analyzing legislative documents from the French National Assembly, based on a Retrieval-Augmented Generation (RAG) conversational system.
+An intelligent assistant for analyzing legislative documents from the French Assemblée Nationale, based on a Retrieval-Augmented Generation (RAG) conversational system.

 ## 🎯 Features